Superpositions of bright and dark solitons supporting the creation of balanced gain and loss optical potentials: Introduction

 \section{Introduction}

 Optical solitons are localized pulses that do not change shape as they propagate in nonlinear media \cite{Agr92,Tay92,Kiv03}.
-Dispersion and nonlinearity conspire to cancel the spatial dependence in the dynamics, which is usually described by nonlinear differential equations \cite{Lam80,Nov84}, so the solitons are not only shape invariant, they are also very stable when their area is a constant of motion.
-This last defines the so-called bright solitons and shows how practical is their presence in optics \cite{Tay92}.
-Being bound states of the cubic nonlinear Schr\"odinger equation, bright optical solitons exist because attractive nonlinearities are originated in the media by the Kerr effect \cite{Kiv98,Sul99}.
+Dispersion and nonlinearity conspire to cancel the spatial dependence in the dynamics, which is usually described by nonlinear differential equations \cite{Lam80,Nov84}.
+In particular, the so-called bright solitons have a very practical presence in optics \cite{Tay92}.
+They are bound states of the cubic nonlinear Schr\"odinger equation, and exist because attractive nonlinearities are originated in the media by the Kerr effect \cite{Kiv98,Sul99}.
 Solutions for repulsive nonlinearities, known as dark optical solitons, are also available and useful \cite{Kiv98,Sul99}.
-An interesting application of the optical soliton properties concerns the recent practical validation of the parity-time symmetry in optics \cite{Rut10}.
-Such a symmetry means invariance under parity and time-reversal transformations in quantum mechanics \cite{Ben05}, and expresses that self-adjointness is not a necessary condition to have physical observables with real spectrum.
-The experimental proof proportioned in \cite{Rut10} is based on the formal equivalence between some dynamical equations in optics and the Schr\"odinger equation in quantum mechanics.
-A complex refractive--index $n(x) = n_R(x) + i n_I(x)$ serves as an `optical potential' that can be realized in the laboratory.
-The gain and loss regions of the material are associated with the imaginary distribution $n_I(x)$, which may be chosen odd $n_I(-x)=n(x)$ to balance the gain--loss rates.
-An even distribution $n_R(-x) = n_R(x)$ would guide the signal along the propagation direction that is transversal to $x$.
-The above provides a balanced gain-loss optical potential that can be used to propagate self-focussing electromagnetic signals if, in addition, the media is nonlinear \cite{Agr92,Tay92,Kiv03,Kiv98,Sul99}.
+Some recent applications of bright and dark solitons in optics and dispersive media can be found in, e.g. \cite{Kom15a,Kom15b,Bis17a,Bis17b,Yan18,Li18,Liu18,Yu18,Guo18,Zha18}.
+Of particular interest, the properties of optical solitons have been recently used to validate the parity-time symmetry in optics \cite{Rut10}, which means invariance under parity and time-reversal transformations in quantum mechanics \cite{Ben05}.